gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-11-06-On-The-Way-To-Work.md

 This project is different than some of my others because I did not do much data analysis.
 I'm sure if you search #TidyTuesday on Twitter this week, you'll find lots of excellent examples of people who have done some analysis.
 A quick look shows me that the largest percentage of people who cycle to work live in the Northwest, for example.

 My project is more about presenting the data in an accessible format.
 I keep thinking about how I can expand this project.
-I think of trying to find a resolution of
+I think of trying to resolve my issue with using icons and then eliminating the legend.
+What if I added other types of commutes such as driving and public transportation?
+What if the color was based on percentage of commuters using each mode?
+I have lots of potential additions I can think about adding, which is pretty amazing from a dataset with only 9 columns.

+I also look forward to contributing more to #TidyTuesday in the future.
+If you're reading this and have any comments or questions, feel free to shoot me an [email](mailto:gerardrobertkirwin@gmail.com) or find me on [Twitter](https://twitter.com/grkirwin).